I-400-class submarine: Ulithi atoll

 Before the attack could commence, Okinawa fell, and word reached Japan that the Allies were preparing an assault on the Japanese home islands.
 The Japanese Naval General Staff concluded the Panama Canal attack would have little impact on the war's outcome, and more direct and immediate action was necessary to stem the American advance.

 Fifteen American aircraft carriers had assembled at the Ulithi atoll, preparatory to making a series of raids against the home islands.
 The Japanese mission was changed to an attack on the Ulithi base.

 The attack on Ulithi Atoll was to take place in two phases.
-The first, codenamed Hikari (light), involved transporting four C6N Saiun (Myrt) single-engined high-speed reconnaissance planes to Truk Island.
+The first, codenamed Hikari (light), involved transporting four C6N Saiun (Myrt) single-engined high-speed reconnaissance planes to the Japanese navy base at Truk island.
 They were to be disassembled, crated and loaded into the water-tight hangars of submarines I-13 and I-14.
 Upon reaching Truk, the Saiuns would be unloaded, reassembled and then flown over Ulithi to confirm the presence of American carriers anchored there.
 Following the delivery, I-13 and I-14 were to sail for Hong Kong, where they would embark four Seiran attack planes.
 They would then head to Singapore and join I-400 and I-401 for further operations.

 The second phase of the Ulithi attack was codenamed Arashi (storm).
 I-400 and I-401 were to rendezvous at a predetermined point on the night of 14/15 August.
 On 17 August they would launch their six Seirans before daybreak on a kamikaze mission against the American carriers.
 The Seirans, each with an 800 kg bomb bolted to its fuselage, were to fly less than 50 m above the water to avoid radar detection and the American fighters expected to be patrolling 4000 m above.

-Just before departing Maizuru Naval Station, the Seirans were completely over-painted in silver with American stars and bars insignias covering the red Hinomarus, a direct violation of the rules of war.
+Just before departing Maizuru Naval Station, the Seirans were completely over-painted in silver with American stars and bars insignias covering the red Flag of Japan, a direct violation of the rules of war.
 This was an attempt to further confuse recognition if the aircraft were prematurely spotted, but it was not well received by the pilots.
 Some felt it was both unnecessary and a personal insult to fly under American markings, as well as dishonorable to the Imperial Navy.

 Following the attack on Ulithi, I-400 and I-401 would sail for Hong Kong.
 There they would take on six more Seirans and sail for Singapore, where fuel oil was more readily available.
 They would then join I-13 and I-14 and stage further attacks with a combined force of ten Seiran aircraft.